nxp-imx-support/meta-nxp-demo-experience/README.md

 ## Install

-The Demo Experience is now apart of the i.MX Linux software releases as of 5.4.47_2.2.0.
+GoPoint for i.MX Application Processors is now apart of the i.MX Linux software releases as of 5.4.47_2.2.0.
 To install, follow the i.MX Yocto Project User Guide for that release.